Wrist Tendonitis

 Physical therapy treatment plans and exercises that may help include:

-- Massage to reduce stiffness and inflammation
+• Massage to reduce stiffness and inflammation

-- Manual therapy to help get your wrists moving properly
+• Manual therapy to help get your wrists moving properly

-- Strengthening exercises to improve the condition of your wrist tendons
+• Strengthening exercises to improve the condition of your wrist tendons

-If you are experiencing wrist tendonitis symptoms seek medical help as soon as possible.
+If you are experiencing wrist tendonitis symptoms, seek medical help as soon as possible.

-Best Wrist Tendonitis Exercises
+Best Physical Therapy Exercises for Wrist Tendonitis

 You should also have an individualized therapy plan and progression of care to ensure the best possible treatment for you.